-Interviews are held in November following the first interim report card.
-Time slots of 15 minutes are offered during two evenings and each family is scheduled in to meet with the teachers of their choice.
+Interviews are held in November following the first quarter.
+Time slots of 15 minutes are offered during two scheduled interview days/evenings and each family is scheduled in to meet with the teachers of their choice.
 Every effort will be made to accommodate parents in the time available; however, parents should be aware that it may not be possible to meet with every teacher during this period.
-Longer interviews (30 minutes) are held in February for students who require more discussion and planning following Semester I report cards.
+Optional additional interviews are available in February for students who require more discussion and planning following Semester I achievement levels.